Build File

 Targets

 Each target has a name, identifying it uniquely in the same build file.
 Additionally, it has a set of named attributes depending on the type of the target.
-Attribute names can only have alphanumeric characters and underscores, and cannot start with a digit.

-Build file naming and referencing
+Build file naming configuration

-You can change the name that Buck2 uses for the build file in the
+- You can change the name that Buck2 uses for the build file in the

 buildfile

-section of buckconfig. -
+section of buckconfig.

 files: